CristianStefanTutuianu/tale/menu/about.md

   - Built a browser [__2D JS game__](https://cristianstefantutuianu.github.io/labuldeinfo/src/level2.html)

 __Septemeber 2018__ - "Fun code weekend"
   - While sipping a mug of coffee with my best friend [__Matei__](https://www.linkedin.com/in/matei-arsenie-8a6a12a7/) we were thrilled to find out it has been four months since any of us was on a date.
 As dating apps don't work, not for guys who are not willing to pay, we ... coded our way there.
-Used the opportunity to get familiar with webpack, babel, typescript & jest.
-[Here's a little bot](https://github.com/CristianStefanTutuianu/plusyou) for a popular dating site, Matei & I wrote on a rainy Saturday.
+Used the opportunity to get familiar with webpack, babel, typescript & jest. [__Here's a swiping + messaging bot__](https://github.com/CristianStefanTutuianu/plusyou) for a popular dating site, Matei & I wrote on a rainy Saturday.

 __October 2018__ - "Building the next UX Prime Video application"
-  - CS Talk - @University College London
+  - CS Talk - __@University College London__

 ## My stuff